lexin-chen/lexin-chen/README.md

     <p>About</p>
     </h3>
 <p> - I am currently working on a Ph.D. in Physical Chemistry.<p/>
-<p> - My research is on building algorithms to analyze the molecular similarity of large datasets with applications to drug discovery. <p/>
+<p> - My research is on building algorithms to analyze the molecular similarity of large datasets with applications to molecular dynamics and drug discovery. <p/>
-<p> - Research interest lies in Cheminformatics, Data Mining, and Computer Aided Drug Design. <p/>
+<p> - Research interest lies in data mining, computer aided drug design, and chemoinformatics. <p/>
 <p> - In my free time, I enjoy doing photography, pilates, learning world history, and investing. <p/>